Patronages of Saint George: Western Christianity

 In Mons (Belgium), Saint George is honoured each year on Trinity Sunday.
 In the heart of the city, a reconstitution (known as the "Combat dit Lumeçon") of the fight between Saint George and the dragon is played by 46 actors.
 According to the tradition, the inhabitants of Mons try to get a piece of the dragon during the fight.
 This will bring luck for one year to the ones succeeding in this challenge.
 This event is part of the annual Ducasse festival and is attended by thousands of people.

 Saint George (Sint Joris) is the patron saint of the city Amersfoort in The Netherlands.
 It also appears on its coat of arms (Stadswapen).

 Saint George is the patron saint of the German city of Freiburg im Breisgau.
 He also appears on the coats of arms of several German towns and cities, including Bamberg, Bürgel, Dießen am Ammersee, Eisenach, Mengeringhausen, Schwarzenberg, and, of course, Sankt Georgen im Schwarzwald.
-He is also a secondary Patron Saint of Marburg with a statue of George slaying the dragon in the center of the market place in Marburg.
+He is also a secondary Patron Saint of Marburg with a statue of George slaying the dragon in the centre of the marketplace in Marburg.

 In Chennai, India, Saint George was made the patron saint of the city when Fort St. George was built, which was finished on Saint George's day.
 The English decided to name the fort after Saint George, who became the city's patron saint.